peymanshahmarimikaeeldarehsi/favorite-word/project-planning/development-strategy.md

 ## 3. Set Word

+> Assigned to Burak

 As a user I want to set my favorite word

-- [ ] _Given the word is empty, when a user clicks the button they will be prompted for a new favorite word. after the word is saved it will be displayed_
+- [x] _Given the word is empty, when a user clicks the button they will be prompted for a new favorite word. after the word is saved it will be displayed_
-- [ ] _Given there is a saved word, when a user clicks the button they will need to confirm replacing the saved word before being prompted to enter a new one. after the word is saved it will be displayed_
+- [x] _Given there is a saved word, when a user clicks the button they will need to confirm replacing the saved word before being prompted to enter a new one. after the word is saved it will be displayed_

 ### HTML